anindita180/Image2News-AI/README.md

-# Image2News-AI
-An AI-powered pipeline that extracts text from images using OCR, summarizes it with NLP models, and generates AI-written news reports.
-Built with EasyOCR, T5-small, and GPT-based models.
 # Image-to-News-Report-Pipeline

 This project automates the process of generating news reports from images containing text.
 It utilizes Optical Character Recognition (OCR), text summarization, and a language model to extract text, create summaries, and generate news articles.